 You'll have a manageable workload with one class at a time and six terms annually in the year-round curriculum.
 Most students complete the program in two years.
-The required three-day, on-campus residency is a combination of lectures, workshops and networking with faculty and other students, and provides you with critical skills that apply directly to your current work situation.
+The required on-campus residency is a combination of lectures, workshops and networking with faculty and other students, and provides you with critical skills that apply directly to your current work situation.

-In addition to gaining exposure to a wide variety of legal subject areas, students in the MSL program will perform ongoing critical self-reflection from academic and work-based experiences and articulate the personal learning and growth that have resulted from those experiences.
+In addition to gaining exposure to a wide variety of legal subject areas, students in the Master of Science in Law program will perform ongoing critical self-reflection from academic and work-based experiences and articulate the personal learning and growth that have resulted from those experiences.

 Participate in a residency that could boost your career.
-The MSL residency at Champlain gives students opportunities to network with faculty and other students and to build the leadership skills that employers want.
-Most of our students report receiving a pay increase after they start the graduate program.
+The MS Law residency at Champlain gives students opportunities to network with faculty and other students and to build the leadership skills that employers want.

 Graduate with a set of tools, not a set of rules.
 Students leave Champlain's online program confident with the legal aspects of their jobs, able to prevent unneeded litigation and capable of working with legal counsel when necessary.
+Most of our students report receiving a pay increase after they start the graduate program.